debragail/api_doc/source/protocols/drone-delivery/index.html.md

 # Dropoff Leave

-A message sent by the service provider to the service requester, notifying that the drone has left the dropoff location
+A message sent by the service provider to the service requester, notifying it that the drone has left the dropoff location

 ## Arguments